the-human-colossus-foundation/oca-spec/docs/specification/README.md

 defined by the attribute types in the Capture Base:

-- **Text**: The inputted format value for this core data type MAY be a regular expression [REGEX], a sequence of characters that specifies a search pattern in text.
+- **Text**: The inputted format value for this core data type MAY be a regular expression [REGEX](#ref-REGEX), a sequence of characters that specifies a search pattern in text.

 - **Binary**: The inputted format value for this core data type MAY be a MIME